Madman (film): Filming

-During the summer of 1980, the producers had begun location scouting, eventually settling on Fish Cove in Southampton, Long Island, which provided all of the required locations in the script.
+During the summer of 1980, the producers had begun location scouting, eventually settling on Fish Cove in Southampton, New York, which provided all of the required locations in the script.
 Principal photography commenced in November 1980 at Fish Cove Inn in Southampton, for what was to be all-night shoots.
-As the leaves were starting to turn brown and fall from the trees, the production were forced to find as many as possible and paint them green to give the impression that the film was set in summer.
+According to actress Gaylen Ross, as the leaves were starting to turn brown and fall from the trees, the production were forced to find as many as possible and paint them green to give the impression that the film was set in summer.
+However, Frederik Neumann's character Max states early in the film, around the campfire, that there is only "one weekend left before Thanksgiving" and his "winter vacation down South", so it must be assumed then that the action does take place in a cold November night and not during Summertime.

 Fish Cove not only provided a large house to film in but also twenty-five cabins that the cast and crew could stay in.
 As it was out of season, the filmmakers had to hire out the entire camp.
 For the room and board that the complex offered, the crew was charged only $25 per head, with the staff having to work nights to accommodate for their guests.

 The special effects in the film were created with practical methods, some of which were dubious and demanded the scenes being filmed quickly: The opening scene, which sees Max tells the story of Madman Marz around a campfire, actor Tony Fish was given only one night to memorize the song that he sings in an effort to creep out his fellow counsellors, as the prosthetics for Madman Marz were late arriving on set, and the director was forced to rethink his shooting schedule.
 Other practical effects included dummy heads made of condoms with fake blood, which, when hit with an axe, created the image of a skull being crushed.

-On December 8, 1980, towards the end of the shoot, filming was abandoned for one day when news came over the radio that singer John Lennon had been murdered in New York.
-This senseless act of violence, carried out by an obsessive fan, took the entire nation by surprise and so as a mark of respect, the filming was put on hold for the day.
+On December 8, 1980, towards the end of the shoot, filming was abandoned for one day when news came over the radio that singer John Lennon had been murdered in New York and so as a mark of respect, the filming was put on hold for the day.